 LifeSkills Training (LST) Grants

-CSPV is accepting grant applications from schools, districts, or educational agencies in the following states to implement the Botvin LifeSkills Training Middle School and/or High School Program: AL, AZ, GA, IL, KY, LA, MI, NV, NM, OK, PA, TN, VA, WV.
-Applications may be submitted for only Middle School, only High School, or a single application can be submitted to receive funding for both the Middle School and High School programs.
-Click here for information about a different grant to support the Botvin LifeSkills Training High School program in Colorado and Ohio schools.
-If multiple schools within a district plan to apply for any of the grant opportunities, please submit one application for the entire system/district.
-School-level details will be included in the Participating Schools forms at the end of the application.
+CSPV was accepting grant applications from schools, districts, or educational agencies in the following states to implement the Botvin LifeSkills Training Middle School and/or High School Program: AL, AZ, GA, IL, KY, LA, MI, NV, NM, OK, PA, TN, VA, and WV.
+A separate grant was being offered to support the Botvin LifeSkills Training High School program in Colorado and Ohio schools.

-Both the Middle School and High School grants provide funding for teacher training, teacher stipends or substitute-teacher reimbursement for trainings, teacher manuals, and consumable student workbooks as well as program sustainability planning and attendance at a Training of Trainers workshop.
+These Middle and High School grants provide funding for teacher training, teacher stipends or substitute-teacher reimbursement for trainings, teacher manuals, and consumable student workbooks as well as program sustainability planning and attendance at a Training of Trainers workshop (the last two are available to the grants offered to the 14 states).
 CSPV monitors program fidelity to ensure schools implement the program as designed, thereby increasing positive outcomes for students and schools.

 Please see the Program Information page for documents describing both LST Programs, including lesson topics, sample lessons, and curriculum alignments including Social and Emotional Learning (SEL) competencies.